ccoenraets/phonegap-workshop/readme.md

 Modify main.js as follows:

-1. In the app initialize() function, add the code to compile the two templates defined above:
+1. In the initialize() function of the app object, add the code to compile the two templates defined above:

     ```javascript
     this.homeTpl = Handlebars.compile($("#home-tpl").html());
     this.employeeLiTpl = Handlebars.compile($("#employee-li-tpl").html());
     ```

-2. Modify showHomeView() to use the homeTpl template instead of the inlined HTML:
+2. Modify renderHomeView() to use the homeTpl template instead of the inline HTML:

     ```javascript
-    showHomeView: function() {
+    renderHomeView: function() {
         $('body').html(this.homeTpl());
         $('.search-key').on('keyup', $.proxy(this.findByName, this));
     }
     ```

-3. Modify findByName() to use the employeeLiTpl template instead of the inlined HTML:
+3. Modify findByName() to use the employeeLiTpl template instead of the inline HTML:

     ```javascript
     findByName: function() {